SunstriderEmu/sunstrider-legacy/issue_template.md

 2. Step 2
 3. Step 3

+BE VERY SPECIFIC HERE.
+Even if the problem seems general, do tell which spells did you use, on what creature, in which conditions.
+(Very often the problem is only happening in a specific context)

 **rev. hash/commit:**

 CHANGEME
-If you're testing on the public server, do a `.server info` in game and copy the first line.
+If you're testing on the public server, do a `.server info` in game and copy/screenshot the first line.
 If compiling the server yourself, copy the first line of the `worldserver` output.
 For example: Sunstrider rev. 0000000000 2000-01-09 11:31:41 +0100 (my branch) (Win64, RelWithDebInfo, Static) (worldserver)